alljoyn/extras-webdocs/docs/learn/glossary.md

 A module that contains code shared by multiple services, including the PropertyStore API definition.

-### ServicesMetadata

-(from a thin app document) A Hash structure (key-value pair) of a String key to an AllJoyn Variant value that represents various device details.

-A Hash structure (key-value pair) of a String key to an AllJoyn Variant value that represents various device details.

-NOTE: The current Thin Library implementation only supports String values with the exceptions of AppId and SupportedLanguages values that are ad hoc byte array and String array, respectively.

 ### Sessionless signal

 A broadcast AllJoyn signal which is received by all devices